lmller/lmller.github.io/_posts/2016-03-08-testsubscriber.markdown

 #### II

-I shouldn't forget that (in Kotlin) the `subscibe` method that takes a lambda
+I shouldn't forget that (in Kotlin) the `subscribe` method that takes a lambda

 ```kotlin
 DataSource().subscribe {